 The optional water heater is used for winter operation and in clay applications.
 Complete all necessary hose connections prior to turning on the water heater.
 Follow the supplied detailed instructions for the water heater supplied by the manufacturer of the water heater.
+Further operating instructions are supplied for the heater in the Options section.

-Note: The smaller water heater must have 3 gpm of water flow before it will ignite.
-The larger water heater must have 8 gpm of water flow before it will ignite.
-Water heater BTU ratings vary by model and manufacturer.
+Note: The 400K BTU water heater must have 3 gpm of water flow before it will ignite.
+The 800K BTU water heater must have 8 gpm of water flow before it will ignite.
+Heater controls are located below the heater.